campusrover/ArmCam/README.md

 ## Setup

+Make sure you have the arm placed correctly on the base of the rig, with a camera placed in the green holder above it.
+This code might work in other settings, but I would **insist** upon using the rig I built for it.

 If you are in the lab, make sure to use either of the laptops that are marked with pink tape and say "Works with the arm."
 If you use on of these arms, skip the "Running the Code" Section.